Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The function “img.copy()” is used to copy the content of “img” to “frame”.

 The function “run()” is used to process image.
-In “[4.5.4 Image Processing Analysis]()” to check the detailed content.
+In “[Image Processing Analysis]()” to check the detailed content.

 **(3) Window Displays Image**